chqwer2/chqwer2.github.io/_posts/Math/2022-2-08-Statistics.md

 **The extreme value?**

-The value field of a Gaussian is $(-\infin, \infin)$, but when we use it in mapping real distribution, namely the height, we will never achieve negative value, why we do Gaussian?
+The value field of a Gaussian is $(-\infty, \infty)$, but when we use it in mapping real distribution, namely the height, we will never achieve negative value, why we do Gaussian?

 Yes, there exists extreme value, but they never really come into play.
 Because of the exponential can get really, really small.
 The Gaussian actually almost in a bounded interval.